 Today, Qingpu is competing with other districts and towns to attract and accomodate industries and new inhabitants.
 But it is just another vast urban agglomeration, made up of industrial sites, residential areas, commercial properties and industrialized agriculture facilities.
 In light of such expansion, the need for new ideas in urban design and development is urgent to show a path into a successful and livable future.

-This urban landscape proposal offers a model that helps enhance the urban development while being realistic today and sustainable tomorrow.
+The Concept This urban landscape proposal offers a model that helps enhance the urban development while being realistic today and sustainable tomorrow.

 This proposal reflects a way to reverse the traditional dominating-dominated relationship of humans with nature.
 Elements are carefully planned to create an ecologically sustainable system with smallest financial investment and outside intervention possible.
 The park first develops plants, water, and land.
 Then, respectfully around and between these elements, the Path of Experience, weaving up to 4m above ground, allows visitors and local residents an extraordinary experience.
 Great effort is made to recreate and ensure natural habitat for animals and birds to settledown, breed, and nest.
 The exact opposite of a standard park, the design utilizes the site’s potential and helps nature return to its intended beauty.
 The wetlands are connected in non-intrusive ways to surrounding urban areas by bus and ferry.